Skip to content

 Configure

 The configuration file I ship in the repo, there are hopefully some obvious fields to fill out.
-Once all the below holes are filled, you should be able to log in either with QtTermTCP or in your web browser at 127.0.0.1:8008, assuming you're on the same computer as the node.

 Field Example Purpose